chadyred/docker-letsencrypt-nginx-proxy-companion/README.md

     nginx
 ```

-* Second start the docker-gen container with the shared volumes and the template file:
+* Second start the docker-gen container with the shared volumes and the template file 'nginx.tmpl' that must be download in the '/path/to/nginx.tmpl' :
 ```bash
 $ docker run -d \
     --name nginx-gen \